 The registrant has issued unregistered securities in the transactions described below.
-The number of securities issued and the per-share and per-unit prices, have not been adjusted for the six-for-one stock split and the conversion of our three series of common stock into one class of common stock described in the prospectus included in this registration statement.
+The number of securities issued and the per-share and per-unit prices, have not been adjusted for the six-for-one stock split and the conversion of our three series of common stock into one class of common stock to be effected immediately prior to this offering described in the prospectus included in this registration statement.